ff1508ff/RustyChess/README.md

 **What I did:** I worked on the MySQL connection pool. \
 **Notes:** I was sick, so I was not really produktiv.
 I looked at some documentation and tried implementing a connection pool.
 I can't test it because for some reason does my environment variable that I habe in .env not exist.

+[19.FEB.2025] \
+**Motivation:** 5/10 \
+**What I did:** I worked on fixing the env "bug" and removed every bug. \
+**Notes:** It is hard to work on it, because I now need to work on things in the office and I don't find the motivation to do something/start at home.
+At least, I do something every day.

 ## Decisions

 I had a course in school about "distributed systems", which was really hard, because it was a group project and as always with such projects I did way too much work in comparison to my teammates.
 But I learned something really important and that are design decisions.
 I never actively thought about them.
 I used to just work on things and go with the first idea I had, which worked 99% of the time.
 But on this project I actively thought about solutions, which are surprisingly many.
 From how to save the board state to how to communicate moves.